ElenaCruz/GettingAndCleaningData/CodeBook.md

     - SITTING
     - STANDING
     - LAYING
-3. **tBodyAcc.meanX** tBodyAcc.mean of the variable in the magnitude X
+3. **tBodyAcc.meanX** mean of the variable tBodyAcc in the X axis
-4. **tBodyAcc.meanY** tBodyAcc.mean of the variable in the magnitude Y
+4. **tBodyAcc.meanY** mean of the variable tBodyAcc in the Y axis
-5. **tBodyAcc.meanZ** tBodyAcc.mean of the variable in the magnitude Z
+5. **tBodyAcc.meanZ** mean of the variable tBodyAcc in the Z axis
-6. **tBodyAcc.stdX** tBodyAcc. standard deviation of the variable X
+6. **tBodyAcc.stdX** standard deviation of the variable tBodyAcc in the X axis
-7. **tBodyAcc.stdY** tBodyAcc. standard deviation of the variable Y
+7. **tBodyAcc.stdY** standard deviation of the variable tBodyAcc in the Y axis
-8. **tBodyAcc.stdZ** tBodyAcc. standard deviation of the variable Z
+8. **tBodyAcc.stdZ** standard deviation of the variable tBodyAcc in the Z axis
-9. **tGravityAcc.meanX** tGravityAcc.mean of the variable in the magnitude X
+9. **tGravityAcc.meanX** mean of the variable tGravityAcc in the X axis
-10. **tGravityAcc.meanY** tGravityAcc.mean of the variable in the magnitude Y
+10. **tGravityAcc.meanY** mean of the variable tGravityAcc in the Y axis
-11. **tGravityAcc.meanZ** tGravityAcc.mean of the variable in the magnitude Z
+11. **tGravityAcc.meanZ** mean of the variable tGravityAcc in the Z axis
-12. **tGravityAcc.stdX** tGravityAcc. standard deviation of the variable X
+12. **tGravityAcc.stdX** standard deviation of the variable tGravityAcc in the X axis
-13. **tGravityAcc.stdY** tGravityAcc. standard deviation of the variable Y
+13. **tGravityAcc.stdY** standard deviation of the variable tGravityAcc in the Y axis
-14. **tGravityAcc.stdZ** tGravityAcc. standard deviation of the variable Z
+14. **tGravityAcc.stdZ** standard deviation of the variable tGravityAcc in the Z axis
-15. **tBodyAccJerk.meanX** tBodyAccJerk.mean of the variable in the magnitude X
+15. **tBodyAccJerk.meanX** mean of the variable tBodyAccJerk in the X axis
-16. **tBodyAccJerk.meanY** tBodyAccJerk.mean of the variable in the magnitude Y
+16. **tBodyAccJerk.meanY** mean of the variable tBodyAccJerk in the Y axis
-17. **tBodyAccJerk.meanZ** tBodyAccJerk.mean of the variable in the magnitude Z
+17. **tBodyAccJerk.meanZ** mean of the variable tBodyAccJerk  in the Z axis
-18. **tBodyAccJerk.stdX** tBodyAccJerk. standard deviation of the variable X
+18. **tBodyAccJerk.stdX** standard deviation of the variable tBodyAccJerk in the X axis
-19. **tBodyAccJerk.stdY** tBodyAccJerk. standard deviation of the variable Y
+19. **tBodyAccJerk.stdY** standard deviation of the variable tBodyAccJerk in the Y axis
-20. **tBodyAccJerk.stdZ** tBodyAccJerk. standard deviation of the variable Z
+20. **tBodyAccJerk.stdZ** standard deviation of the variable tBodyAccJerk in the Z axis
-21. **tBodyGyro.meanX** tBodyGyro.mean of the variable in the magnitude X
+21. **tBodyGyro.meanX** mean of the variable tBodyGyro in the X axis
-22. **tBodyGyro.meanY** tBodyGyro.mean of the variable in the magnitude Y
+22. **tBodyGyro.meanY** mean of the variable tBodyGyro in the Y axis
-23. **tBodyGyro.meanZ** tBodyGyro.mean of the variable in the magnitude Z
+23. **tBodyGyro.meanZ** mean of the variable tBodyGyro in the Z axis
-24. **tBodyGyro.stdX** tBodyGyro. standard deviation of the variable X
+24. **tBodyGyro.stdX** standard deviation of the variable tBodyGyro in the X axis
-25. **tBodyGyro.stdY** tBodyGyro. standard deviation of the variable Y
+25. **tBodyGyro.stdY** standard deviation of the tBodyGyro in the Y axis
-26. **tBodyGyro.stdZ** tBodyGyro. standard deviation of the variable Z
+26. **tBodyGyro.stdZ** standard deviation of the tBodyGyro in the Z axis
-27. **tBodyGyroJerk.meanX** tBodyGyroJerk.mean of the variable in the magnitude X
+27. **tBodyGyroJerk.meanX** mean of the variable tBodyGyroJerk in the X axis
-28. **tBodyGyroJerk.meanY** tBodyGyroJerk.mean of the variable in the magnitude Y
+28. **tBodyGyroJerk.meanY** mean of the variable tBodyGyroJerk in the Y axis
-29. **tBodyGyroJerk.meanZ** tBodyGyroJerk.mean of the variable in the magnitude Z
+29. **tBodyGyroJerk.meanZ** mean of the variable tBodyGyroJerk in the Z axis
-30. **tBodyGyroJerk.stdX** tBodyGyroJerk. standard deviation of the variable X
+30. **tBodyGyroJerk.stdX** standard deviation of the variable tBodyGyroJerk in the X axis
-31. **tBodyGyroJerk.stdY** tBodyGyroJerk. standard deviation of the variable Y
+31. **tBodyGyroJerk.stdY** standard deviation of the variable tBodyGyroJerk in the Y axis
-32. **tBodyGyroJerk.stdZ** tBodyGyroJerk. standard deviation of the variable Z
+32. **tBodyGyroJerk.stdZ** standard deviation of the variable tBodyGyroJerk in the Z axis
-33. **tBodyAccMag.mean** tBodyAccMag.mean of the variable in the magnitude
+33. **tBodyAccMag.mean** mean of the variable tBodyAccMag
-34. **tBodyAccMag.std** tBodyAccMag. standard deviation of the variable
+34. **tBodyAccMag.std** standard deviation of the variable tBodyAccMag
-35. **tGravityAccMag.mean** tGravityAccMag.mean of the variable in the magnitude
+35. **tGravityAccMag.mean** mean of the variable tGravityAccMag
-36. **tGravityAccMag.std** tGravityAccMag. standard deviation of the variable
+36. **tGravityAccMag.std** standard deviation of the variable tGravityAccMag
-37. **tBodyAccJerkMag.mean** tBodyAccJerkMag.mean of the variable in the magnitude
+37. **tBodyAccJerkMag.mean** mean of the variable tBodyAccJerkMag
-38. **tBodyAccJerkMag.std** tBodyAccJerkMag. standard deviation of the variable
+38. **tBodyAccJerkMag.std** standard deviation of the variable tBodyAccJerkMag
-39. **tBodyGyroMag.mean** tBodyGyroMag.mean of the variable in the magnitude
+39. **tBodyGyroMag.mean** mean of the variable tBodyGyroMag
-40. **tBodyGyroMag.std** tBodyGyroMag. standard deviation of the variable
+40. **tBodyGyroMag.std** standard deviation of the variable tBodyGyroMag
-41. **tBodyGyroJerkMag.mean** tBodyGyroJerkMag.mean of the variable in the magnitude
+41. **tBodyGyroJerkMag.mean** mean of the variable tBodyGyroJerkMag
-42. **tBodyGyroJerkMag.std** tBodyGyroJerkMag. standard deviation of the variable
+42. **tBodyGyroJerkMag.std** standard deviation of the variable tBodyGyroJerkMag
-43. **fBodyAcc.meanX** fBodyAcc.mean of the variable in the magnitude X
+43. **fBodyAcc.meanX** mean of the variable fBodyAcc in the X axis
-44. **fBodyAcc.meanY** fBodyAcc.mean of the variable in the magnitude Y
+44. **fBodyAcc.meanY** mean of the variable fBodyAcc in the Y axis
-45. **fBodyAcc.meanZ** fBodyAcc.mean of the variable in the magnitude Z
+45. **fBodyAcc.meanZ** mean of the variable fBodyAcc in the Z axis
-46. **fBodyAcc.stdX** fBodyAcc. standard deviation of the variable X
+46. **fBodyAcc.stdX** standard deviation of the variable fBodyAcc in the X axis
-47. **fBodyAcc.stdY** fBodyAcc. standard deviation of the variable Y
+47. **fBodyAcc.stdY** standard deviation of the variable fBodyAcc in the Y axis
-48. **fBodyAcc.stdZ** fBodyAcc. standard deviation of the variable Z
+48. **fBodyAcc.stdZ** standard deviation of the variable fBodyAcc in the Z axis
-49. **fBodyAccJerk.meanX** fBodyAccJerk.mean of the variable in the magnitude X
+49. **fBodyAccJerk.meanX** mean of the variable fBodyAccJerk in the X axis
-50. **fBodyAccJerk.meanY** fBodyAccJerk.mean of the variable in the magnitude Y
+50. **fBodyAccJerk.meanY** mean of the variable fBodyAccJerk in the Y axis
-51. **fBodyAccJerk.meanZ** fBodyAccJerk.mean of the variable in the magnitude Z
+51. **fBodyAccJerk.meanZ** mean of the variable fBodyAccJerk in the Z axis
-52. **fBodyAccJerk.stdX** fBodyAccJerk. standard deviation of the variable X
+52. **fBodyAccJerk.stdX** standard deviation of the variable fBodyAccJerk in the X axis
-53. **fBodyAccJerk.stdY** fBodyAccJerk. standard deviation of the variable Y
+53. **fBodyAccJerk.stdY** standard deviation of the variable fBodyAccJerk in the Y axis
-54. **fBodyAccJerk.stdZ** fBodyAccJerk. standard deviation of the variable Z
+54. **fBodyAccJerk.stdZ** standard deviation of the variable fBodyAccJerk in the Z axis
-55. **fBodyGyro.meanX** fBodyGyro.mean of the variable in the magnitude X
+55. **fBodyGyro.meanX** mean of the variable fBodyGyro in the X axis
-56. **fBodyGyro.meanY** fBodyGyro.mean of the variable in the magnitude Y
+56. **fBodyGyro.meanY** mean of the variable fBodyGyro in the Y axis
-57. **fBodyGyro.meanZ** fBodyGyro.mean of the variable in the magnitude Z
+57. **fBodyGyro.meanZ** mean of the variable fBodyGyro in the Z axis
-58. **fBodyGyro.stdX** fBodyGyro. standard deviation of the variable X
+58. **fBodyGyro.stdX** standard deviation of the variable fBodyGyro in the X axis
-59. **fBodyGyro.stdY** fBodyGyro. standard deviation of the variable Y
+59. **fBodyGyro.stdY** standard deviation of the variable fBodyGyro in the Y axis
-60. **fBodyGyro.stdZ** fBodyGyro. standard deviation of the variable Z
+60. **fBodyGyro.stdZ** standard deviation of the variable fBodyGyro in the Z axis
-61. **fBodyAccMag.mean** fBodyAccMag.mean of the variable in the magnitude
+61. **fBodyAccMag.mean** mean of the variable fBodyAccMag
-62. **fBodyAccMag.std** fBodyAccMag. standard deviation of the variable
+62. **fBodyAccMag.std**standard deviation of the variable fBodyAccMag
-63. **fBodyBodyAccJerkMag.mean** fBodyBodyAccJerkMag.mean of the variable in the magnitude
+63. **fBodyBodyAccJerkMag.mean** mean of the variable fBodyBodyAccJerkMag
-64. **fBodyBodyAccJerkMag.std** fBodyBodyAccJerkMag. standard deviation of the variable
+64. **fBodyBodyAccJerkMag.std** standard deviation of the variable fBodyBodyAccJerkMag
-65. **fBodyBodyGyroMag.mean** fBodyBodyGyroMag.mean of the variable in the magnitude
+65. **fBodyBodyGyroMag.mean** mean of the variable fBodyBodyGyroMag
-66. **fBodyBodyGyroMag.std** fBodyBodyGyroMag. standard deviation of the variable
+66. **fBodyBodyGyroMag.std** standard deviation of the variable fBodyBodyGyroMag
-67. **fBodyBodyGyroJerkMag.mean** fBodyBodyGyroJerkMag.mean of the variable in the magnitude
+67. **fBodyBodyGyroJerkMag.mean** mean of the variable fBodyBodyGyroJerkMag
-68. **fBodyBodyGyroJerkMag.std** fBodyBodyGyroJerkMag. standard deviation of the variable
+68. **fBodyBodyGyroJerkMag.std** standard deviation of the variable fBodyBodyGyroJerkMag

 For more information, please check full dataset description on the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)